ceilfors/notes/notes/Bias_to_action_could_be_a_disease_in_complex_domain.md

 # Bias to action could be a disease in complex domain
-A symptom of [[Complex problem assumed order]].
+A symptom of [[Complex problem assumed ordered]].
 Assuming order in a meeting, for example, people have the tendency to want clarity and non-ambiguity, people want solution and answers.

 First heard being framed as a disease from [[Cynefin Basecamp Nov 2023]]